GPSILVER47/VRChatAdvancedPack2019.4.29f1/README.md

     A ruler in cm & meter
     5 Main Folders:

-    3.0 Animations (Menu & Parameter Folder thath includes the Parameter & Menu's), (Animation Folder with the Action & FX Layer)
+    3.0 Animations (Menu & Parameter Folder, thath includes the Parameter & Menu's), (Animation Folder with the Action & FX Layer)
     Animations for any animations
     Audio
     Materials
     Objects

     Top Menu (Which is the Expressions Button in VRChat.
-Where you can add more Sub Menus, like Emotes, Objects etc or just Toggles)
+Where you can add more Sub Menu's, like Emotes, Objects etc or just Toggles)
     Two Sub-Menus (Default Emotes & Objects) already added to the Top Menu.
     Parameter
     3 Expression Menus (Default_Emotes, Objects, SFX)